regolo-ai/regoloai-doc/regolo-docs/docs/embedding.md

 ## API Call Parameters

-* `input`: A string describing the sentece, such as "A white cat resting in Rome."
+* `input`: A string describing the sentence, such as "A white cat resting in Rome."
 * `model`: The identifier for the model used in image generation, e.g., "gte-Qwen2."

 === "Using Regolo Client"